 "An efficient financial sector allocates the resources saved by a nation’s population, as well as those entering the economy from abroad, to the entrepreneurial or investment projects with the highest expected rates of return rather than to the politically connected.
 Business investment is critical to productivity.
 Therefore economies require sophisticated financial markets that can make capital available for private-sector investment from such sources as loans from a sound banking sector, well-regulated securities exchanges, venture capital, and other financial products."

-The recent global financial crisis certainly highlighted the need for a banking sector that is trustworthy and transparent, one that operates in a prudentially controlled environment with adequate regulation on securities and other financial product.
+The global financial crisis certainly highlighted the need for a banking sector that is trustworthy and transparent, one that operates in a prudentially controlled environment with adequate regulation on securities and other financial products.
 Finance is the lifeblood of any business.

 9. Technological Readiness